 I value the relationship and the business impact of what I do, especially for small and medium-sized companies.
 Taylor English supports and champions that approach to legal work.

-Thanks to her strong background in technology and compliance, Ms. Hill handles a number of issues related to data security within a computerized setting.
-She has worked closely with clients that include retailers, service providers and others to prevent and remedy data breaches.
-Among other things, she has counseled retailers on hardware and software upgrades, including those for payment card industry (PCI) compliance; has handled national breach notification issues under a variety of state laws; advised on disposition and use of health care records; advised on protection and unauthorized use of consumer credit information; and counseled on communication and customer relations following sensitive breaches.
+Thanks to her strong background in technology and compliance, Ms. Hill handles a number of issues related to security and privacy of electronic information.
+She has worked closely with clients including retailers, service providers and others to prevent and remedy data breaches and to ensure policies and workflows that protect private and confidential information.
+Among other things, she has created data processing and cross-border transfer policies; drafted privacy and other policies in conjunction with the GDPR and CCPA; counseled retailers on payment card industry (PCI) compliance; handled national breach notification issues under multiple state laws; advised on disposition and use of health care records; advised on protection and unauthorized use of consumer credit information; and counseled on communication and customer relations following sensitive breaches.
 Ms. Hill writes and speaks frequently on data security and breach issues, including for financial and other professionals.
+As part of her overall corporate technology experience, Ms. Hill also routinely handles technology licenses, SaaS agreements, information security audits, and general commercial services agreements.

 Ms. Hill also has an extensive background in entertainment, media and intellectual property issues.
-She works with professionals across Georgia’s film, entertainment and music businesses on various matters.
-She has handled independent and documentary film productions, NCAA licensing of media and sponsorship rights, program distribution, and music issues involving talent and labels.
-She also works with a number of independent local studios on various corporate, licensing and industry-specific issues.
+She works with professionals across Georgia’s film, entertainment and music businesses and has handled independent and documentary film productions, NCAA licensing of media and sponsorship rights, program distribution, and music issues involving talent and labels.

 In her policy and compliance role, Ms. Hill worked closely with Turner’s parent company on government affairs matters regarding consumer privacy online, entertainment and media, technology and consumer affairs, and technology and copyrights.
 She has experience with both legislative and regulatory matters.